barbraparrish120/notes/README.md

 - Derived classes must be substitutable for their base classes (Liskov Substitution).
 - Interfaces should be designed to be used by many client specific to their needs (Interface Segregation).
 - High-level modules should not depend on low-level modules; both should depend on abstractions (Dependency Inversion).

+# 2024-02-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By giving priority to the critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+Use a task management tool, such as Trello or Asana, to help keep track of your tasks and their priorities.
+ 2. Plan ahead: Planning is crucial for any project.
+When starting a new project or working with a team, make sure to plan out the entire process, including the deadlines, milestones, resources, etc. Planning ahead will prevent last-minute surprises and ensure a smooth execution of the project plan.
+3. Stay organized: A well-organized workspace can significantly improve your productivity.
+Make sure your work area is clean, organized,and clutter-free.
+Additionally, use version control systems, like Git,to keep your code organized and easy to manage.
+Organizing your projects and code will save you time and effort in the long run.